 - TCK essay contest winner: Leaving & coming home: ‘People change, you change.
 You are not the same person who left.’

-- Pray for missionary children: A daily prayer guide for the little guys on the field.
+- Pray for missionary children: A daily prayer guide for the little ones on the field.